Dirac branch-cut modes with relativistic transport

 The Jackiw--Rossi model has previously been realized in several classical-wave experiments \cite{Kekule, Hou2007, Gutierrez2016, Gao2019, Noh2020, Gao2020, Menssen2020_braiding}, and although those works focused on phase singularities and the associated Jackiw--Rossi modes (also called ``Dirac vortex states'' in this context), we can leverage on such ideas to realize DBC modes.
 We choose an acoustic crystal design based on the work of Torrent and S\'anchez-Dehesa \cite{Torrent2012}.
-Starting from a triangular lattice of pillars of equal radius $r_0$ and next-nearest-neighbor distance $a$, we apply the modulation shown in Fig.~\ref{fig:acoustic}\textbf{a}: each pillar is kept at a fixed center position $\mathbf{r}$, but its radius is set to
+Starting from a triangular lattice of pillars of equal radius $r_0$ and next-nearest-neighbor distance $a$, we apply the modulation shown in Fig.~\ref{fig:acoustic}\textbf{a}.
+Each pillar is kept at a fixed center position $\mathbf{r}$, with radius